quickeducation/final-project/DesignSpec.md

 ### Screen #7
 ![alt text](https://i.imgur.com/AuJsgqI.png "Screen 7")
-- For the same reasons stated on page 7 the navigation bar along with account information is provided at the top of the screen.
+- For the same reasons stated on screen 6 the navigation bar along with account information is provided at the top of the screen.
 - This screen allows users to create new problem sets containing various questions and answers.
 - There is an input box for users to put the title of their question set.
 It is a textbox and centered at the top of the screen so users can quickly title their problem set.
 - There are titles showing that the questions and answers are in separate columns because users may get confused on which box to input the question or answer.
 This lets users be more confusing and keeps the problem set organized.